 World5, (Newtopia, non places, slow arcades)

-3D animation, site specific LED lights, flicker light, fog, 4 track video synchronizer, sound
+LED lights, animation, flicker light, fog generator, 4 track video synchronizer, sound

-World5 is an exhibition that looks at an inter connectedness of a multiscreen environment with various slow digital formations of semi abstract 3D landscapes and fractures projected onto a large space.
-Computer game esthetic slowed down to meditative abstraction.
+World5 is an installation akin to digital meditation that looks at the inter connectedness of a multiscreen environment with various slow formations of utopic digital 3D scapes & fractured themes projected in synchronization onto a large space.

-The exhibition was a monumental site specific video-sound-light installation installed in 2 contrasting spaces at The Herzliya Museum of Contemporary Art between 16.1.16 – 30.4.16.
-In the museums biggest hall and smallest room.
-The architectural space of the museum’s gallery was mapped with a few hundred meters of red LED ropes into separated lines.
-They were hooked separately into a light and fog sequencer and programed in parallel to the 4 video screenings in a 30 minute cycle.
+The exhibition at The Herzliya Museum of Contemporary Art- Israel was a site specific video-sound-light installation in 2 spaces.
+In the museums biggest hall and smallest – whith the mini installation Kiosk (electronic relations).
+The architectural space of the museum’s gallery was mapped out with stripes of red LED into separated lines and sequenced in parallel to the 4 video screenings in a 30 minute cycle.

 World5 by curator Aya Lurie: